Keefers, Binghamton, NY

 Last verified:

-Keefers Neighborhood Market Intelligence
+Keefers Neighborhood Overview

 Keefers, often stylized as "Keefe's Hollow," is a historic and distinct neighborhood located on Binghamton's West Side.
 It is geographically defined by the steep, wooded hillside between the Chenango River and the Upper Front Street commercial corridor, creating a secluded, village-like atmosphere just minutes from downtown.
 The neighborhood's character is deeply rooted in its 19th-century origins as a bustling industrial hamlet centered around the Keefe family's tannery and other mills, with many original worker cottages and grander homes still lining its winding, narrow streets.